ioerror/highctidh/README.md

 `highctidh` build with the `make -f Makefile.packages packages` Makefile target for `amd64`, `arm32/armv7l`, `arm32/armv5`, `arm64`, `i386`, `mips64el`,
 `ppc64el`, `riscv64`, and `s390x`.

+Building on CheriBSD, FreeBSD, and OpenBSD building is supported using the `gmake` command.

 To see rough performance numbers, look at `BENCHMARKS.md`.
 We recommend using gcc 10 or later as the compiler except on 32-bit platforms where we recommend